 Toastmaster Meeting Roles

 There are quite a few Toastmaster meeting roles, with each performing a role to help make the meeting a fun, educational event.
-A description of each role filled at every meeting follows.Current Members: You may log in to see detailed information on these roles.
+A description of each role filled at every meeting follows.Are you a Big "D" Toastmaster?
+You may log in to see detailed information on these roles.
 Look in Member Central.

 About This Guide

 While some of the information here is catered to Big "D" Toastmasters, it's designed to be a helpful guide for any Toastmaster looking for help in a role they may not have performed before.

 If you have not done so, be sure to check out "A Toastmaster Wears Many Hats" (TWMH) in the Toastmasters.org Resource Library.

 The Toastmaster is essentially the emcee of the evening’s meeting.
 This role helps us learn to prepare and run an effective meeting within time constraints.
 The Toastmaster plans the meeting, selects a theme, prepares an agenda and ensures all participants are ready.
 They then lead the meeting, manage the flow and timing of the meeting, and introduce Table Topics Master, prepared speakers, and General Evaluator.